antonisstathis/MilitaryServicesDocs/BackEndDocs/CalculateServices.md

 300 days served would be every day free of duty as they will have much more services due to their total number in the army.

     The getProportions method does what i have already explained in the first paragraph.
 I will explain in detail the file that contains this method in the CountServicesForEachSold.md file.
-Then the calculateNumberOfOutgoing method is called to get the total number of outgoing soldiers and then in this block the assignAsOutgoingBasedOnProp method is called.
+Then the calculateNumberOfFreePersonnel method is called to get the total number of outgoing soldiers and then in this block the assignAsOutgoingBasedOnProp method is called.
 Here it calls the Collections.sort method and it sorts in descending order the objects of this list based on the float number we discussed in the first paragraph.
 Then it just iterate the proprtionsList and sets as free of duty the soldiers starting from the index 0 and decrement the variable by 1 in each rep. When the variable is equal with 0 it just returns.
 Now the number of soldiers is equal with the number